fuhaililab/sc2MeNetDrug/data.md

 * `GSE92742_Broad_LINCS_sig_info.txt.gz`
 * `GSE92742_Broad_LINCS_pert_info.txt.gz`

 Next, put all data files into one directory.
+Unzip the data files to create .txt or .gctx from the .gz formatted files.
 Open sc2MeNetDrug, find "Drug File Processing" in the "Upload Data" section.
 Click the "Select Drug File Directory" button and select the directory where you put the data you downloaded.
 Finally, click the blue button "Process Drug Data" to start processing.
 After processing, you should do cell-cell communication and drug discovering analyses.  **You don't need to process data twice even if you restart the application or change the working directory**.